xlei77/quant-wiki/translated/ai/llm/Diffusion Models.md

 # 4. Network Model

-The model uses UNet and includes position encoding information for the t-th diffusion step.
+The model uses UNet with positional encoding information for diffusion step t.